 Window Views

-Many bearded dragon owners prefer to place their bearded dragon near an open window.
+Many bearded dragon owners prefer to place their bearded dragons near an open window.
 The idea is that your beardy can enjoy the view.

 Unfortunately, there are a couple of problems with this.
 First, regarding your dragons sitting with an open mouth, the suburban outside world offers plenty of things that beardies could see as a threat.